NoLieNoSean/NoNotes/content/Notes/LEC ANA1 27.md

 > $$
 > Since $\epsilon_{1}$ and $\epsilon_{2}$ can be made arbitrarily small, it follows that $U(P, f, \alpha)-L(P, f, \alpha)<\epsilon$ for all $\epsilon>0$. ❏

 Note that you could have made the same argument with a single $\epsilon$.
-I choose to use two different variables to semantically indicate that they are bounding different quantities.
+I choose to use two different variables to indicate that they are bounding different quantities.
-### Compositions of integrable functions with continuous functions
+## Compositions of integrable functions with continuous functions

 Rudin, 6.11